West Herts Homes transfer

 Frequently asked questions

-Why is this transfer being proposed?
+Why is this transfer happening?

 West Herts Homes has decided that merging with a larger landlord is the best way to make sure that tenants continue to receive excellent services.